 According to the Bureau of Labor Statistics, the number of software engineering jobs will increase 21% between 2018 and 2028.
 Compared to the average increase of 5%, you can tell that there is a lot of demand for software engineers and that won’t be changing any time soon.

-So, if you are looking to break into software engineering, need to brush up on your skills, or want to learn more advanced topics, we compiled a list of resources that can help.
+So, if you are looking to learn software engineering, need to brush up on your skills, or want to practice more advanced topics, we compiled a list of resources that can help.

 Classes on Udacity range from introductory level to advanced.
 They are most well known for their nanodegree programs, which they offer in a variety of programming topics like front end and full stack development, data structures & algorithms, and iOS & Android development.